stephenadhi/nn-mpc/README.md

 ## Outlook
 The control algorithm takes about 4-5 seconds for each time step, because the computation is not optimized (GPU implementation not for all computation, but only for neural network training).
 Possible improvements for the future:
 - Integration of a convex-input neural network to learn the whole system dynamics
-- Rewrite code to make it valid for all MIMO systems, user-friendly application
+- Explore advanced RL algorithms
-- Implementation of proposed approach in computing platforms (e.g. OpenCL with C++)
+- Faster implementation of the algorithm using computing frameworks (e.g. OpenCL with C++)
-- Experimental implementation of proposed approach on a real nonlinear MIMO system
+- Experimental implementation on a real MIMO system

 ## References
 1. Hagan, M.T. ; Demuth, H.B. ; Jesus, O.d.: An introduction to the use of neural networks in control systems.
 In: Int.
 J. Robust Nonlinear Control Bd.
 12. John Wiley and Sons Ltd, (2002), S. 959-985